Election Official (EO)

 EOs are required to read and complete their manual prior to election day.

-You must be an enrolled elector to be offered employment as an Election Official or Office Assistant.
+You must be an enrolled elector to be offered employment as an Election Official.

 1. Customer Service and Communication Skills